 - Weather China (China-specific weather)

 I’ll outline the installation for Yahoo!
-Weather below.
+Weather below as an example.

-No matter which of the Kodi Weather add-ons you choose, the installation process will start the same.
+No matter which of the Kodi Weather add-ons you choose, the installation process will start the same way.
 From the main Kodi home screen, scroll down to the Weather section of the menu and you’ll see a screen that looks something like this:

 You’ll have the option to Set a Weather Provider or Remove this main menu item.
 At the moment, there’s not much here because we haven’t installed a service yet.

 The first line in the main window will let you choose the Service for weather information.
 Click anywhere on that line to bring up the service selection screen.

 This screen will show you which weather add-ons you have installed on Kodi on this machine.
 At the moment there’s nothing here, but on the right-hand side, there’s a button that says Get more…

 Here you can select which weather service you want to use.
 There’s no harm in trying a few of them out.
 You can only have one weather service active at any time, but you can switch back and forth between services very easily.

 Yahoo!
 Weather is one of the more popular Kodi Weather services because it is easy to configure and doesn’t require any additional information from the user other than what city you want the forecast for.

 From the Get more… window, scroll down until you see the Yahoo!
 Weather add-on and click it to install.
 After a very brief installation process, you’ll be back at the Weather – Settings window, but Yahoo!
 Weather will appear on the top line as the Service for weather information.